zefrenchwan/nodz/README.md

 * `examples/` contains nice code, to show some use cases
 * `graphs/` is about main definitions.
 * `internal/` is about main implementations.
-* `patterns` is about enriching graph model with classes, relations, instances and patterns (experimental)
 * Use of iterators: Some graphs are HUGE, so  using **iterators** is more flexible and efficient than slices (lazy loading / pagination)
 * `internal/local/`: split definitions and local implementations. **Local implementations** are "in memory" implementations of general definitions